Welcome to the Elkstones website.

 We hope you enjoy navigating the various pages and find it interesting and informative.

-The Village and Community Magazine is now only available digitally on this link
+The Village and Community Magazine for our local villages of the Moorlands is now only available digitally on this link

-The defibrillator is situated on the side of Susan Cottage, next to Grove House opposite the notice board in Upper Elkstone by kind permission of Peter and Susan Svendsen.
+The defibrillator is situated on the side of Stable Cottage, next to Grove House opposite the notice board in Upper Elkstone by kind permission of Alison and Mark.

 The defib has been provided by the Parish Council along with the one in Warslow which is situated in the old phone box.